 To all my American readers, please accept my apologies.
-I have received numerous emails since my last post, where I used a “wonder mix” relatively unknown in the United States to help bind the home made nut bars.
-Whilst I have grown up using LSA as a very familiar ingredient (along with most other healthy Australians) it did not occur to me that American readers might be a bit lost.
-After getting the fifth email from America asking me “what is this LSA and where do I get it” I decided that I should devote a post to this marvellous vegan raw nut mix, seeing as I will be using it and referring to it regularly.
+I have received numerous emails since my last post, where I used a “wonder mix” relatively unknown in the United States to help bind the homemade nut bars.
+Whilst I have grown up using LSA as a very familiar ingredient (along with most other Australians) it did not occur to me that American readers might be a bit lost.
+After getting the tenth email from an American reader asking me “what is this LSA and where do I get it” I decided that I should devote a post to this marvelous vegan raw nut mix, seeing as I will be using it and referring to it regularly.
 I do not want your lack of experience with LSA to deter you from making those s’blended nut bars!
-To those of you in Australia who probably know most of what I am about to share -- I encourage you to make you own LSA!
+To those of you in Australia who probably know most of what I am about to share -- I encourage you to make your own LSA!

 LSA mix is well known in Australia for its antioxidant and “liver cleansing” properties thanks to the renowned Australian “liver doctor” Dr Sandra Cabot, and her world famous book, The Liver Cleansing Diet.
 There is a well thumbed-through copy of this book in most health-conscious homes, and in the book shelves and waiting rooms of self respecting naturopaths, holistic doctors and other health-care practitioners.
 As a result, LSA is widely available in every supermarket, grocery store and health food shop in Australia.
 It is gaining popularity in the United States thanks to alternative health practitioners and international recipes.
 I should actually call it FSA for the American readers.
 We call flaxseeds “linseeds” in Australia.
 But they are the same thing.

 So what is LSA?
 It stands for Linseeds, Sunflower Seeds, and Almonds.
-This gluten free blend of raw nuts and seeds is an excellent source of dietary fibre, protein and essential fatty acids such as the all important Omega 3, 6 and 9; as well as essential minerals like calcium, magnesium, potassium, phosphorus, selenium, copper and zinc; and vitamins A, B, D and E. Have you ever heard the saying “healthy liver, healthy body”?
+This healthy blend of raw nuts and seeds is an excellent source of dietary fiber, protein and essential fatty acids such as the all important Omega 3, 6 and 9; as well as essential minerals like calcium, magnesium, potassium, phosphorus, selenium, copper and zinc; and vitamins A, B, D and E. Have you ever heard the saying “healthy liver, healthy body?”
 The liver is an extraordinary organ.
 It stores vitamins and metabolizes fats.
 But more importantly, it is the cleanser and filter of the bloodstream, and breaks down toxic wastes so that they can be expelled from the body.
 So we want our livers to be working at their best if we want our bodies to be happy.
 LSA is a really easy way to help cleanse and detoxify the liver, by supplying it with easily digestible nutrients.
-But LSA is also a fabulously versatile ingredient for enhancing the nutritional density and flavour of many of your favourite vegetarian foods.
+But LSA is also a fabulously versatile ingredient for enhancing the nutritional density and flavor of many of your favorite foods.